bcgov/internationally-educated-nurses/docs/standard_report.md

 ### Report 3: Status of Internationally Educated Nurse Registrant Applicants

 This report shows the applicant's current status/milestone who registered during the period (from May 2nd, 2022 to the selected period end date) or before the period (before May 2nd, 2022).\
-*It is likely to change and new period will be 1) Before May 2nd, 2022, and 2) May 2nd, 2022 to current.
-We are waiting to final confirmation from MOH side on this.*\
 Here we have identified 3 main statuses `Active`, `Withdrawn`, and `Hired`.\
 ***Note: We will use "to" date only and not "from" date.
 Because we also have to fetch and count applicants who registered before "from" and "to" duration.***